 PED8012 - Social Construction: Theory and Practice with paper

+This PhD course is about social constructionism as theory and practice.
 Social constructionist ideas have been increasingly used to inform practice as well as inquiry.
 These ideas draw on a relational paradigm, which emphasizes the meaning-making process where interactions, as opposed to cognitive/mental processes, become the focus of concern.
 By examining what people do together, we will explore the ways in which our realities are created.
 Thus, our focus will be centered on relational processes, interactions, language and embodied practices.
-Additionally, focus will be on the practical application of constructionist ideas in a variety of contexts, such as therapy, organizations, healthcare, communities, and education
+Additionally, focus will be on the practical application of constructionist ideas in a variety of contexts, such as therapy, counselling, organizations, healthcare, communities, and education.

 Learning methods and activities